markeverard/markeverard.github.io/_posts/2014-02-03-validating-image-dimensions-in-episerver-7-5-cms.md

 ![Image Validation](/assets/uploads/2014/01/imagevalidation.png)

-The source code is available atÂ <a title="Chief2moro ImageDataExtensions on GitHub" href="https://github.com/markeverard/Chief2moro.ImageDataExtensions" target="_blank">https://github.com/markeverard/Chief2moro.ImageDataExtensions</a>
+The source code is available at <a title="Chief2moro ImageDataExtensions on GitHub" href="https://github.com/markeverard/Chief2moro.ImageDataExtensions" target="_blank">https://github.com/markeverard/Chief2moro.ImageDataExtensions</a>

 A package containing this validation attribute, along with some other image related goodies that I&#8217;ll blog about soon, is available in the EPiServer Nuget Feed &#8211; [http://nuget.episerver.com/](http://nuget.episerver.com/en/?search=possible&sort=MostDownloads&page=1&pageSize=10) &#8211; search for CHIEF2MORO.ImageDataExtensions